 Click the orange button to the right to learn more about what you can start doing today.

+I live with an increasing risk of secondary cancer.
 Technically I’m an AYA cancer survivor.
 I was diagnosed with multiple myeloma at the age of 34.
 But let’s face it, I am an adult MM survivor.
 The vast majority of MM survivors are over the age of 40.

 The issue is not about being a young cancer patient, I think the issue is about living for 20.30,40 plus years beyond high-dose, aggressive therapies and the long-term and late stage side effects of toxic therapies.